-- 1.1 This land is beyond the development limits for the village but considered relatively well located to goods and services and delivering a significant number of new homes including affordable homes off an access that has sufficient capacity.
-Currently the Council does not have a five-year housing supply, that however is based on statistics and methodologies nearly five years old and therefore nearly out of date, where in addition other permissions on land in the emergent plan will provide further supply. - 1.2 Notwithstanding the emergent situation this carries lesser weight at present and in other regards the planning balance is considered to justify a recommendation for approval in outline subject to the completion of section 106 legal agreements.
+- 1.1 This proposal was presented to members in September and deferred for greater clarity about drainage matters and mitigation of impact on protected species. - 1.2 This land is beyond the development limits for the village but considered relatively well located to goods and services and delivering a significant number of new homes including affordable homes off an access that has sufficient highway capacity.
+Currently the Council draws very close to being able to demonstrate a five-year housing supply as the existing supply calculation is based on statistics and methodologies nearly five years old and therefore out of date, when compared to national methodology.
+In addition, other permissions on land in the emergent plan will provide further supply. - The emergent situation carries limited weight at present but the planning 1.3 balance is considered to justify a recommendation for refusal now that the recalculation of need is to occur next month, this site is considered however to be well located.